-In Central Greece, the Velouhi plateau is home to one of the largest and most challenging ski resorts in Greece.
-Spread over 5,500 sq m, at an altitude of 1,850 to 2,000 metres, it boasts 11 slopes and has been operating since 1974.
-Of these, there is one black trail for experienced skiers and snowboarders.
-Enjoy playing in the snow with family and friends, while you take in the incredible view.
+The Velouhi plateau is home to one of the largest and most challenging ski resorts in Greece.
+Spread over 5,500 sq m, at an altitude of 1,850 to 2,000 metres, it boasts 11 slopes and has been operating since the 1970s.
+Whether you’re skiing or snowboarding down the resort’s black run or playing in the snow with family and friends, you’ll enjoy every minute – particularly with the incredible view.

-This picturesque traditional village will surpass all your expectations.
+This traditional village will surpass all your expectations.
 Walk back in time, through this historic settlement’s stone streets, with their well-preserved old homes.
-In the main square you’ll see the church of Agios Athanasios, built in 1865, and the historic public school from 1901, which now houses the fascinating Museum of National Resistance.
-Staying at one of the beautiful traditional guesthouses at this beloved winter destination is a special experience.
+In the main square, you’ll find the church of Agios Athanasios, built in 1865, and the historic public school from 1901, which now houses the fascinating Museum of National Resistance.

-Every year thousands of believers make their way to this historic monastery, one of the most important pilgrimages in Greece, in order to witness and kiss the icon of the Virgin Mary (Panagias tis Prousiotissas), the miracle-worker.
-According to tradition, the icon was brought here from Proussa (Bursa) in Asia Minor, to protect it from the Iconoclastic purge taking place at that time.
-It has been said that the silver and gold cover was a donation from Georgios Karaiskakis (a Greek hero during the War of Independence).
+Every year, thousands of believers make their way to this historic monastery in one of the most important pilgrimages in Greece.
+Once there, they kiss the icon of the Virgin Mary (Panagias tis Prousiotissas), regarded as a miracle-worker.
+The icon is said to have been brought here from Proussa (Bursa) in Asia Minor, to protect it from the Iconoclastic purge taking place at that time.
+It has been said that the silver and gold cover was a donation from Georgios Karaiskakis (a War of Independence hero).
 Situated 300m from the monastery, on a rocky hill, is the elegant Clock Tower.

 Hidden gems of Karpenisi